INS Surat: Construction

 The keel of Surat was laid down in 2018.
 Built at two different geographical locations using the block construction methodology involving hull construction and joining at MDL.
-Successor of P-15A destroyers, P-15B destroyers are the next generation of stealth guided missile destroyers.
+As the successor of P-15A destroyers, the P-15B destroyers are the next generation of stealth guided missile destroyers to be used by the Indian Navy.

 The keel for Surat was laid on 9 November 2019 and was launched on 17 May 2022 by Mazagon Dock Limited.
 On 15 June 2024, Surat begun her Contractor Sea Trials and completed her Final Machinery Trials on 25 November 2024 taking a time of record low of 6 months.
 The ship was delivered to the Indian Navy on 20 December 2024.
 The ship was delivered within 31 months from launch which made this the fastest destroyer to be built in India.
 The ship was initially scheduled to be commissioned in December 2024 but the timeline was later shifted.

 Service history

 The ship was commissioned on 15 January 2025 along with and INS Vagsheer.

 On 24 April 2025, INS Surat conducted a missile test of MRSAM which intercepted a sea-skimming target in the Arabian Sea through precision cooperative engagement.

 The ship arrived at Hazira Port near Surat on the occasion of Gujarat Day on 1 May 2025.
 Surat was involved in the rescue operations of a container vessel that had caught fire off the coast of Beypore along with the Indian Coast Guard In early June 2025.
 The ship later took the 18 crew members injured in the fire to Mangalore on June 9.